Claudio-95/BlocklyBias/README.md

 ```shell
 git clone https://github.com/Claudio-95/BlocklyBias
 ```
-Then you must activate the virtual environment (venv).
+Then you must have installed Python 3.10.4, because for now the app has been tested only on this version.

 ## Windows

+You can download Python from the [official website](https://www.python.org/downloads/release/python-3104/).

-Open the terminal (cmd.exe) without launching it as admin, then change directory using:
+After installing it, open the terminal (cmd.exe) without launching it as admin, then change directory using:

 ```shell
 cd .\root\to\your\repo